Posts

 The Big Bad Werewolf

-While the Vampire has particular association with Eastern Europe, the Werewolf has often been the great menace of Northern and Western Europe.
-Some have speculated that the werewolf has its origins in Nordic Mythology involving Gods who transform into wolves and bears.
+While the Vampire has a particular association with Eastern Europe, the Werewolf has often been the great menace of Northern and Western Europe.
+Some have speculated that the werewolf has its origins in Nordic mythology, where the Gods transform into wolves and bears.
 There are even links to witchcraft and occasionally vampirism, where both creatures can take the form of wolves.
-It is interesting to note that descriptions of vampires do not always sound much different than werewolves.
+It is interesting to note that descriptions of vampires do not always differ much from those of werewolves.
 Both creatures have fangs, claws, and eyebrows that meet in the middle.
 Werewolves are unique in that the ring finger is as long or maybe even longer than the middle finger.
 While there are a few methods for identifying werewolves in their human form, the most common was based on the belief that the hair of a werewolf only retracts within the skin.
-A simple but painful peeling of the suspect's skin back to reveal any hair.
-One victim died from...
+A painful but straightforward peeling of the suspect's skin back to reveal any hai...

 The Pale Horseman

 The belief that death can transform a cherished loved one into a malicious spirit can be traced to primitive societies.
 The beloved dead become spiteful and jealous of the living.
-Many of the traditions found in funeral rites were not only to help speed the deceased on to the next life, but also were intended to prevent the dead from returning to the living.
+Many of the traditions found in funeral rites were not only intended to help speed the deceased on to the next life, but also to prevent the dead from returning to the living.
 There has been some debate among scholars regarding the human psychology that would lead humans to fear the dead.
-Some studies focus on the fact that for most people, death is the greatest "unknown," and to quote H.P.
-Lovecraft, "the oldest and strongest emotion of mankind is fear, and the oldest and strongest kind of fear is fear of the unknown."
-Others have speculated that we might fear the dead for the obvious reason that a dead body is not having much fun, may even be in pain, or is resentful of being forgotten.
-Traditional tombstones may have been intended...
+Some studies focus on the fact that, for most people, death is the most significant "unknown," and, as H.P.
+Lovecraft put it, "the oldest and strongest emotion of mankind is fear, and the oldest and strongest kind of fear is fear of the unknown."
+Others have speculated that we might fear the dead for the apparent reason that a dead body is not having much fun, may even be in pain, or is resentful of being forgotten.
+Traditional tombstones may have be...

 Adolf Hitler: Werewolves and Vampires